Ιωάννης Θεμ. Τσουχλαράκης

 He has been responsible for the artistic provision in many music and dance events which were about the history and the traditional civilisation of Crete and were based on similar historical and ethnographical projects that he has made.

-- Erotokritos- Points of Cretan History and Tradition.
+- Erotokritos- Points of Cretan History and Tradition

-- The violin tradition in Crete.
+- The carnival in Crete

-- The battle of Crete, The National Resistance and the Holocausts of the years 1941-45 throughout the traditional poetry and dances of Crete.
+- The battle of Crete, The National Resistance and the Holocausts of the years

 - The Great Cretan Revolution of 1866-69 and the Holocaust of Iera Moni